 5.4 If your electricity purchases are based on Spot market prices we may invoice you more frequently than once a month if we consider there are significant price changes in the electricity spot market that warrant this.
 If we do this, then all references to Billing Period and all monthly calculations will be adjusted accordingly.
 All billing will be based on Spot Final prices if available or Spot Interim prices if Spot Final prices are not available.
 We reserve the right to increase or decrease amounts owing where Spot Interim prices have been replaced with Finalised Spot prices after an invoice has been issued.

-5.5 The Customer will pay each invoice in full by direct debit, automatic payment or cheque to us on the Due Date.
+5.5 The Customer will pay each invoice in full by direct debit on the Due Date.
 You may not deduct or set off any amounts from the amount shown on the invoice.

 5.6 If you dispute any invoice, then you must advise us before the Due Date with your reasons.
 You must pay any undisputed amount in full on the Due Date.
 We will not charge you default interest, or suspend your supply, while there is a genuinely disputed amount.
 Interest may be payable at the Default Interest Rate for overdue amounts once the dispute is resolved.